Flawless Physio Logo

 Injections

-Steroid injections are generally to be avoided for this condition as moderate evidence suggests it can weaken the tendon over time.
-Adverse effects were reported in up to 82% of corticosteroid trials, these include tendon rupture.
+Steroid injections are generally avoided for this condition as moderate evidence suggests it can weaken the tendon over time.
+Adverse effects were reported in up to 82% of corticosteroid trials; these include tendon rupture.
 Any possible benefit of corticosteroid injection appears to be outweighed by potential risks.

-A walking boot with heel raises inside are generally preferred to offload the tendon before recommencing Physical Therapy.
+A walking boot with heel raises inside is generally preferred to offload the tendon before recommencing Physical Therapy.

 Shockwave Therapy